 Method #1 – Vinegar and Water

-- Add a few drops of dish soap or car prep shampoo in a spray bottle with the vinegar/water solution for further deep cleaning and enhanced aromatics
+- Add a few drops of quality car shampoo to the vinegar/water solution for further deep cleaning and enhanced aromatics

 Method #2 – Glass Cleaner

 But before you go wild, and spray your entire interior, be sure to test the glass cleaner on a small, inconspicuous area to ensure that it doesn’t cause further damage.
 If you don’t detect any discoloration issues after a minute or two, proceed with spraying the glass cleaner on the dried coffee stain until it’s thoroughly saturated.

 Allow the glass cleaner to do its work for about five minutes, then blot the stained area dry with a fresh microfiber towel.
 Repeat as necessary until the stain has been lifted, then spray the area with clean water and blot dry one last time.

 If the aforementioned methods fail to remove your hardened coffee stain, your best bet is to break out the big guns, and take the baking soda approach.